ubtue/retrokat_record_aggregator/README.md

 Once extraction is complete:

-- Click **Send Articles to Webserver** to POST the results to a custom server
+- Click **Send Articles to Server/CGI** to POST the results to a custom server
 - Or click **Download Links** to save a text file

 ---